Colourful Nursery Decor Ideas - Baby Boy's Room Reveal

 The Interior Design Brief

-The brief for the baby’s room was to create a comfortable, practical space that can be easily updated in future when a refresh is needed.
+The brief for the nursery design was to create a comfortable and inviting space that can be easily updated in future when a refresh is needed.
 A play area and the existing cot had to be incorporated into the scheme, with enough room to accommodate a single bed for when the cot is upgraded.
 And because the pipes for the ensuite had to run through this bedroom, they needed to be cleverly concealed.

 We decided to have a wardrobe built in to the alcove and the whole wall above built out, carrying it along all the way across the alcove and chimney breast.
 The pipes for the ensuite could be concealed behind the false wall with recessed shelving above, and the room would be a nice rectangular shape.

-As part of my design process, I create a design board so that clients can see how all the items I’ve chosen for the scheme work together:
+As part of my design process, I create an interior design board so that clients can see how all the items I’ve chosen for the scheme work together.

-The client initially asked for the room to be a neutral white/off-white colour.
+The clients initially asked for the room to be painted in neutral colours.
 So many clients start off saying this!
 It’s not that they don’t like colour, it’s that they’re afraid of getting it wrong so they prefer to play it safe.
 But, depending on the lighting in the room and the type of neutral you choose, you could end up with a cold, soul-less space.
-Colour really sets the mood and it’s the thing that makes the biggest difference for the lowest cost.
+Colour really sets the mood and it’s an easy way of making a big impact for a low cost.
+Plus, colourful nurseries are so much more fun!
 It’s my job as an interior designer to give my clients ideas they wouldn’t have thought of themselves, to push them out of their comfort zone, and often that means giving them the confidence to be a bit bolder with colour.

-I got these stickers from Hartendief (I love wall stickers for kids’ rooms) to fill the rather long wall.
+For the wall decor, I created a wall mural with stickers from Hartendief as a fun way of filling the blank wall next to the cot.
 How amazing are they?!
 And when the room needs a refresh in a few years’ time, they’ll peel off without damaging the paintwork.
 And how cute is this chair?!
 It was £5 - FIVE POUNDS!!! - off eBay….because the seat is flat, it can be used as a bedside table when baby gets older.
 The light up moon completes the rather lovely scene.

-We displayed a collection of prints, plates and books above the cot; high enough up so they can’t be reached by little hands.
+For the wall art above the cot, we displayed a collection of prints, plates and books - high enough up so they can’t be reached by little hands.

 Ah, the false wall!
 You’d never know there was a soil pipe behind there would you?
 The IKEA Pax wardrobes work brilliantly built in to the wall and there’s enough room in them to hold all the baby clothes and household sheets and towels.
 Don’t you just love a good IKEA hack?!
 A joiner built the floating shelves into the recess and patched up some missing pieces of skirting board.
-Because of lockdown, we had to do it the wrong way round - after decorating - so there was quite a bit of touching up to do afterwards (long suffering husband was thrilled).
-The shelves are painted in Little Greene’s Phthalo Green (to match the chair) and I filled them with lots of stuff they already had.
+The shelves are painted in Little Greene’s Phthalo Green (to match the chair) and I filled them with lots of bright toys and books that they already had.
 See how the white stars on the blue basket match the fairy lights?
 The one thing the budget couldn’t quite stretch to was a new cornice.
 Because the original one had been removed, I recommended getting a mould made of another cornice in the house but this is something that can easily be added in future.

 If your child’s room needs a refresh and you don’t know where to start, please get in touch.
 I’m based in Halifax, West Yorkshire and I also offer a remote design service.